fxwalsh/IoT-Protocols-2026/topic-000-Assessments/talk-1/📌 Assignment Requirements.md

 # 📌 Assignment Requirements

-Each team must **propose, design, and implement** an IoT-based solution that includes:
+Each persteam must **propose, design, and implement** an IoT-based solution that includes:

 | **Requirement**                          | **Description**                                              | **Weight** |
 | ---------------------------------------- | ------------------------------------------------------------ | ---------- |